 Driving in Slippery Conditions

 When you must drive in adverse conditions, your biggest fear should be losing traction and having your vehicle spin out of your control.
 A loss of traction can occur in rain, snow or ice, and will often result in serious damage to your vehicle and potentially devastating injuries.
+Here are some tips for driving safely in the snow.

 Speed is a contributing factor in a vehicle losing traction, so when road conditions are particularly slippery, it’s best to slow your vehicle to a safer speed.
 It’s also a good idea to brake and turn your vehicle with extreme caution.
 Quickly breaking your vehicle or making a sharp turn can result in an immediate loss of traction and a serious collision with other vehicles on the road.